Navbahor District

 Navbahor District (Navbahor tumani) is a district of Navoiy Region in Uzbekistan.
-The capital lies at the village Beshrabot.
+The capital is in Beshrabot.
 It has an area of 1570 km2 and its population is 114,700 (2021 est.).
-The district consists of 5 urban-type settlements (Kalkonota, Saroy, Quyi Beshrabot, Keskanterak, Ijant) and 7 rural communities (incl.
-Beshrabot).
+The district consists of 5 urban-type settlements (Kalkonota, Saroy, Quyi Beshrabot, Keskanterak, Ijant) and 7 rural communities (including Beshrabot).

-Navbahor origins from Persian word Now-Bahaar(New-Spring) which means early spring.
+Navbahor origins from Persian word Now-Bahaar (New-Spring) which means early spring.